Thomas Edward Leonard (1933)

 I never knew my Grandpa Tommy, but he had quite a story...

 Tommy grew up at 8 Briggs Street, Portland, the only child of Thomas Matthew Leonard & Agnes Peterson.
 At a very young age, he became interested in short wave radio, while experimenting on ancient batteries.
-The picture above is from an article done in the Portland Press Herald detailing his radio accomplishments.
+The face picture above is from an article done in the Portland Press Herald detailing his radio accomplishments.
 He had built his own half kilowatt station at the young age of 17.
-He had made contact with a ship off the coast of Iceland, and stations in Spain, Ecuador, Denmark, England, Italy, among others.
+He had made contact with a ship off the coast of Iceland, and stations in Spain, Ecuador, Denmark, England, and Italy, among others.
 He had regular contact with a station in Holland, every day, in fact, at 3:00 a.m.
-I'm sure the man got little sleep during his obsession, and probably missed some school days at Portland High.
+I'm sure the young man got little sleep during his obsession, and probably missed some school days at Portland High.

 Both of Tommy's parents died while he was very young.
 His mother Agnes died of meningitis in the winter of 1934, when Tommy was only 17, and just before he graduated high school.
-His father Tom died in 1943, of emphysema, while Tommy was serving in the Pacific.
+His father Tom died in 1943, of emphysema, while Tommy was serving in the Pacific during WWII.
 It appears that he had an appendectomy scar on his body as well, just when he was enlisting in 1934.

-TOMMY LEONARD'S YEARBOOK PHOTO
+TOMMY LEONARD'S YEARBOOK PHOTO (1936) |

-Soon thereafter, they moved briefly to 63 Jefferson Street in Biddeford, in the old building named for (and managed by) former Biddeford Mayor Edward Henry Drapeau, and one of his former residences.
+In 1937, they moved briefly to 63 Jefferson Street in Biddeford, in the old building named for (and managed by) former Biddeford Mayor Edward Henry Drapeau, and one of his former residences.
 This building had been seized in the late 20's by the City after the Mayor had been convicted of graft (siphoning money from the City Treasury).

 Here is where Tommy started up his first home-based radio repair company called "Radio Rex Service," which was likely named after the then popular kid's toy involving a radio controlled dog which could be summoned from his doghouse by voice command: